oliverpople/CV/README.md

 **iris Worldwide** (July 2012 to September 2013) *Account Executive*
 - Worked directly with clients managing the accounts Barclays Partner Finance (BPF) and PHILIPS Sound.
-- On PHILIPS Sound I developed a new content strategy that was better suited to the platform and successfully improved user engagement.
+- For PHILIPS Sound I developed a new content strategy that was better suited to the platform and successfully improved user engagement.
-- On BPF’s I overlooked their entire rebranding and helped grew annual revenue by approximately 100%.
+- For BPF’s I overlooked their entire rebranding and helped grew annual revenue by approximately 100%.

 ## Interests
-- Brazilian Jiu-Jitsu - I even have some medals in a drawer somewhere.  [link bjj photo]
+- [Brazilian Jiu-Jitsu](https://i.imgur.com/rAHS5Jo.jpg) - I even have some medals in a drawer somewhere.
-- Cooking - I really meant to say ‘eating’, but cooking usually comes first and sounds better. [link cooking photo]
+- [Cooking](https://i.imgur.com/WSPuD12.jpg) - I really meant to say ‘eating’, but cooking usually comes first and sounds better.
-- Mushroom picking - Risky business, but chanterelles in parsley butter is the best. [link mushrooming photo]
+- [Mushroom picking](https://i.imgur.com/0HbcYGr.jpg) - Risky business, but chanterelles cook in parsley butter is the best.

 ## Contact
 GitHub: [oliverpople](https://github.com/oliverpople)

 Code wars: [oliverpople](http://www.codewars.com/users/oliverpople)